br3nr/brennerbot/README.md

 - Play music spotify and youtube using [Wavelink](https://github.com/PythonistaGuild/Wavelink)
 - Chat and generate images using GPT-3 from [OpenAI](https://openai.com/api/)

 It is currently a work in progress, but feel free to use it as you wish.
+Give this repo a ⭐ star ⭐ if you find it useful!

+If have any questions or need any help you can message me on discord: `m4x#9999'.

 ## Features
 ### GPT-3 & DALL-E Integration